fbpx

 This is an ornamental crabapple tree.
 It gets high-nitrogen fertilizer to support healthy branches and leaf growth.
 High-nitrogen fertilizers can make a fruit tree grow so much that the fruits get robbed of nutrients.
 That’s not good for a tree growing a crop of edible apples, but it’s not such a worry for an ornamental fruit tree.

-Now that there’s no rush on fall fruit-tree feeding, there’s some time to get ready for a well-planned spring feeding.
+Now that there’s no rush on fall fruit-tree feeding, there’s time to prepare for a well-planned spring feeding.
 So what kind of fertilizer is good for fruit trees?
 Balanced organic fertilizers with a reasonable amount of nitrogen are best for fruit trees.

 Soybean meal is a very popular option as it provides adequate nitrogen without the burn of chemical fertilizer.
 Too much nitrogen in fertilizer can make branches and leaves grow so vigorously that the fruit itself suffers.
 There are also specialized fruit tree fertilizers which are great if you aren’t fertilizing an entire orchard.